rightlit/cycle-image-gan-rev/README.md

-# cycle-image-gan revision for Colab
+# cycle-image-gan revision and demos

 This is cycle-image-gan revised version for Google Colab.